marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 There are two items in the listing, and the two refer to the top level directory.
-The INODE_ITEM item contains data about the inode, owner, size and etc. It's key is always (inode_number INODE_ITEM 0), and 256 is the first inode number used in a filesystem tree.
+The INODE_ITEM item contains data about the inode, owner, size and etc. Its key is always (inode_number INODE_ITEM 0), and 256 is the first inode number used in a filesystem tree.

-The INODE_REF item maps an inode to it's parent directory (inode_number INODE_REF parent_dir_inode).
+The INODE_REF item maps an inode to its parent directory (inode_number INODE_REF parent_dir_inode).
 In this case it points to itself since the top level directory ancestor is itself.